yourlilpal/ReminderApp/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM.
-DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALING IN THE SOFTWARE
+DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALING IN THE SOFTWARE.

 Installation Instructions

 Click on Code
 Click on Open with GitHub Desktop
-Copy and Paste url: https://github.com/yourlilpal/reminderapp.git Install Express using npm install Express in code editor Install node-fetch using npm install node-fetch in code editor
+Copy and Paste url: https://github.com/yourlilpal/reminderapp.git Install npm install
+Install Express using npm install Express in code editor Install Cookie Session using npm install cookie-session in code editor Install Express layout using npm install express-ejs-layout in code editor Install node-fetch using npm install node-fetch in code editor